RWTH-EBC/AixLib/bin/README.md

 ## Configure Variables

 ### Protected Branches:
-Wildcards "issue *": Will push all Branches to Github with the Namespace issue* .
-This is necessaryto push the corrected code to the Github
+Wildcards "issue *": Will push all branches to Github with the namespace issue* .
+This is necessaryto push the corrected code to the Github repository.
-Repository.

 ### TARGET-Branches:
-Please paste your Branch.
-It is necessary for the push the corrected code to your branch and will later create a new HTML_Correct-branch where the code will corrected and merge in the TARGET-BRANCHES.
+Your current working branch.

 ### StyleModel: